tatjanakolhapure/gorgeous-online-shop/README.md

 remove item from the cart and clear function to empty the cart.

 To remove the item from the cart, another url is used to call remove function.
 After the item is removed from the cart the page refreshes.
-If the cart is empty the shopping bag page displays a message informing that shopping bag is empty and a button "shop now".
+If the cart is empty the shopping bag page displays a message informing that the shopping bag is empty and the button "shop now".

 Context processor is created for the cart so the total cart price would be available on each page.
-It is displayed in the header next to shopping bag icon.
+It is displayed in the header next to the shopping bag icon.

-And session is set to expire on closing browser in settings.
-So the user will be logged out and shopping bag empty after user closes their browser.
+And session is set to expire on closing the browser in settings.
+So the user will be logged out and the shopping bag will be empty after user closes their browser.

 ### Orders app